Itinerary for one day in Shanghai

 How to get to the city?

-The ride is very quick – it takes around 8min to the Longyang Road station and from there just continue where you wish to go.
+The ride is very quick – it takes around 8min to the Longyang Road station and from there just continue anywhere you wish to go.

 When I was visiting Shanghai I decided to see both afternoon and night view as I love night city and the afternoon view was awesome too.